 Visiting the Dentist is something we should all do every 6 months, but when it goes wrong and you are left with a less than Hollywood smile, Pearson Solicitors can help get your smile back.

 Whether it’s a routine check-up or a complicated procedure when you are treated by professionals such as Dentists you are entitled to expect them to use reasonable care.
-Pearson’s specialist negligence solicitors can help you make a dental negligence claim for compensation if it goes wrong.
+Pearson’s specialist medical negligence solicitors can help you make a dental negligence claim for compensation if it goes wrong.

-Areas we cover include:
+Areas dental negligence we cover

 Whether your treatment is in an NHS dental practice or a private practice you can still make a claim.
 Hygienists and hospital dental treatments can also be covered by us in the same way and our dental negligence solicitors can help you receive the compensation you deserve.

 For advice and for a free initial chat if you feel you have a claim call 0161 785 3500 or email firstname.lastname@example.org

 Dental Negligence Case Studies